wp-plugins/wp-live-chat-support/readme.txt

 It is highly recommended that you upgrade to WP Live Chat Support version 4.1.4

 == Changelog ==

+= 5.0.4 - 2015-08-06 - Medium Priority =
+* WP Live Chat Support is now compatible with all caching plugins
+* Fixed a bug that set the wrong permissions for the default chat agent
+* Fixed the bug that shows the status of undefined if the user minimized the chat

 = 5.0.3 - 2015-08-05 - Medium Priority =
 * Small bug fix